YourHacktivist/AirSafe/README.md

 ### How to get it

 1. Go to the [releases page](https://github.com/YourHacktivist/AirSafe/releases).
-2. Choose your preferred version:
-    -   **Portable Version:** Download `AirSafe-Portable-1.0.0.exe`.
-This version does not require installation.
-Simply double-click the file to run the application.
-    -   **Setup Version:** Download `AirSafe-Setup-1.0.0.exe`.
+2. Download `AirSafe-Setup-1.0.0.exe`.
 Run the installer to set up AirSafe on your system.

 ### How to use it